 11. Use a vacuum cleaner to clean window dressings

 We've already talked about removing pollen from curtains with the soft brush tool, but have you thought about how much dust they gather outside of allergy season?
 So, making vacuuming them part of your regular cleaning regime is a wise move.
 But don't stop there, you can use the same attachment to clean blinds and shutters, too.
 Find more cleaning tips for these in our guide.
 Our advice?
 Use a small vacuum cleaner for this job as it'll be easier on your arms.
-Our favourite is the Dyson V8 Absolute (we promise this feature isn't Dyson-sponsored – they just do really well in our reviews!), but you can find all the best small vacuum cleaners in our guide.
+Our favourite is the Dyson V8 Absolute (we promise this feature isn't Dyson-sponsored – they just do really well in our reviews!).

 12. Use a vacuum cleaner to clean light fittings and lampshades